Pseudopostega apotoma

 Pseudopostega apotoma is a moth of the family Opostegidae.
+It was described by Donald R. Davis and Jonas R. Stonis, 2007.
 It is only known from Minas Gerais and Pará in south-eastern and north-eastern Brazil.

 The length of the forewings is 3.4–3.7 mm.
 Adults are mostly white.
 Adults have been collected in January and November.